 - 2.1.4 Paragraph 139 of the NPPF makes it clear that non-designated archaeological remains that are demonstrably of equivalent significance to Scheduled Monuments (such as the ones which could well be present on these sites) should be considered as if they were a designated heritage asset i.e. that substantial harm or total loss should be wholly exceptional. - 2.1.5 Paragraph 126 of the NPPF sets out a requirement for Local Plans to conserve heritage assets in a manner appropriate to their significance.
 When considering the impact of a proposed development upon the significance of a designated heritage asset (or a non-designated archaeological site of equivalence to a Scheduled Monument), Paragraph 132 of the NPPF makes it clear that great weight should be given to the asset's conservation.
-The development of these areas could well result in the total loss of, or harm to, elements which contribute to the significance of important archaeological remains. - Policy SP12 of the Adopted Local Plan Strategy in that it could result in substantial harm or loss to the archaeological significance of a site in the Vale of Pickering - 2.1.6 At present, not only is there insufficient justification for why the authority is proposing a site in a location which appears to conflict with a Policy in the Adopted Local Plan Strategy but the Development Principles for this Policy does not set out how any archaeology on this site should be addressed as part of the development process.
-Consequently, Historic England considers that the allocation of this Site for employment development, as proposed in the Submission Local Plan, would be in conflict with the following aspects of the Adopted Local Plan:- - Policy SP12 in that it could result in substantial harm or loss to the archaeological significance of a number of sites in the Vale of Pickering - 2.1.7 It would also be contrary to national policy guidance as set out in the NPPF insofar as it would not:- - Help to deliver a "positive strategy for the conservation and enjoyment of the historic environment" as is required by NPPF Paragraph 126.
+The development of these areas could well result in the total loss of, or harm to, elements which contribute to the significance of important archaeological remains. - 2.1.6 At present, not only is there insufficient justification for why the authority is proposing a number of sites in locations which appears to conflict with a Policy in the Adopted Local Plan Strategy but the Development Principles for the respective Policies do not set out how any archaeology on these sites should be addressed as part of the development process.
+Consequently, Historic England considers that the allocation of Sites SD3, SD6, SD10 and SD11 for residential development, as proposed in the Submission Local Plan, would be in conflict with the following aspects of the Adopted Local Plan:- - Policy SP12 in that it could result in substantial harm or loss to the archaeological significance of a number of sites in the Vale of Pickering

-- Contribute to protecting or enhancing the historic environment.
+- 2.1.7 It would also be contrary to national policy guidance as set out in the NPPF insofar as it would not:- - Help to deliver a "positive strategy for the conservation and enjoyment of the historic environment" as is required by NPPF Paragraph 126. - Contribute to protecting or enhancing the historic environment.
 Therefore, it will not deliver sustainable development in terms of the conservation of the historic environment [NPPF Paragraph 7]. - Conserve heritage assets in a manner appropriate to their significance.
 Therefore it will run contrary to one of the Government's Core Planning Principles [NPPF Paragraph 17]. - Give great weight to the conservation of the area's designated heritage assets (or non-designated archaeological site of equivalent significance to a Scheduled Monument) [NPPF, Paragraph 132] - Provide clear and convincing justification for the harm that it would cause to the historic environment [NPPF, Paragraph 134].